davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### Don't leak your AsyncLocal\<T\>

 Async locals flow across awaits automatically and can be captured by any API that explicitly calls `ExecutionContext.Capture`.
-The latter can lead to memory leaks if the lifetime of the API capturing the execution context is incompatible with the lifetime of the data stored in the async local.
+The latter can lead to memory leaks in certain situations.

 #### Common APIs that capture the ExecutionContext